reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 **Updates**
 1. When something happens in the app (such as a user clicking a button), the app code dispatches an action to the Redux store (like `dispatch({type: 'counter/increment'})`).
-2. The store runs the reducer function again with the previous `state` and the current `action`.
-It then saves the return value as the new `state`.
+2. The store runs the reducer function again with the previous `state` and the current `action` and then saves the return value as the new `state`.
-3. The store notifies all subscribed parts of the UI that the store has been updated.
+3. The store notifies all subscribed parts of the UI that its store has been updated.
 4. Each UI component that needs data from the store checks to see if the parts of the state they need have changed.
 5. Each component that sees its data has changed forces a re-render with the new data, so that it can update what's shown on the screen.